WE’RE OPEN – PLEASE CALL US FOR ASSISTANCE OR Book An Appointment Online! COVID-19 POLICY

 What Are the Risks and Side Effects of Chemical Peels?

 Chemical peels do have side effects and, like any type of cosmetic procedure, come with risks.
-You can dramatically reduce your risk of complications by following all the instructions given to you by the staff at Mirror Mirror Beauty Boutique.
+You can dramatically reduce your risk of complications by following all the post-peel instructions given to you by the staff at Mirror Mirror Beauty Boutique.

 One potential risk of a chemical peel is a change in the pigmentation or color of your skin, especially if you don’t avoid sun exposure or if you’re taking birth control pills.
 Infection is also possible, particularly following a deeper peel.
 You might be asked to take antiviral medications for several weeks before and after the peel to lower your risk of infection.

-Frequently Asked Questions
+Frequently Asked Questions about Chemical Peels

 Following the deepest of peels, your skin might need several weeks to regenerate.
 It can take about a week, but occasionally less, for refreshed and renewed skin to grow back after a superficial peel.